raystack/meteor/docs/docs/concepts/processor.md

 # Processor

-A recipe can have none or many processors registered, depending upon the way user want metadata to processed.
+A recipe can have none or many processors registered, depending upon the way the user wants metadata to be processed.
 A processor is basically a function that:

 * expects a list of data
 * processes the list